Interstate 17: History

-The I-17 corridor roughly follows the Apache Trail, a trail that traversed the Superstition Mountains used by indigenous peoples of the area as well as stagecoaches in the 20th century.
-The first stagecoach route through Black Canyon was established in 1878 between Cañon (now Black Canyon City) and Prescott.
+The I-17 corridor roughly follows the first stagecoach route through the Black Canyon, established in 1878 between Cañon (now Black Canyon City) and Prescott.
 A later highway through White Spar from Wickenburg to Yarnell was improved in 1925 and incorporated into US 89 in 1926.

 In 1936, SR 69 was established as a state route from Phoenix north to Prescott.
 The road was completed by 1940 to Prescott.
 In 1954, a new route north to Flagstaff was established as SR 79.
 In May 1956, the Black Canyon Highway from Phoenix to Flagstaff was completed, but not to Interstate standards.
 It was incorporated into the new Interstate Highway System, established by the federal government later that year, and designated as part of I-17.

 The first interchange on the Black Canyon Freeway was built in 1950 west of downtown Phoenix and was extended to Grand Avenue in 1957.
 The freeway was extended to McDowell Road by 1971 and out of the Phoenix suburbs by 1974, at a cost of $33 million.
 By 1971, I-17 had been completed from Phoenix northward to Camp Verde where a short stretch had not been completed to standards.
 The stretch from SR 279 (now SR 260) north to SR 179 was also complete.
 The largest section yet to be completed was from SR 179 north to Flagstaff.
 This segment was still just a two-lane roadway, but it did have full traffic interchanges built at crossroads.
 The portion from I-40 south to the Flagstaff Municipal Airport had been completed by this time.
 The final section of I-17, near Camp Verde and Montezuma Castle, began construction in February 1977 and opened to traffic in August 1978.

 In 1993, officials in Arizona proposed an extension of I-17 to connect with I-15 in Utah.

 The existing interchange with Happy Valley Road in Phoenix was converted to a diverging diamond interchange (DDI).
 The project was finished in the fall of 2020.